-Lake Winnipeg Regulation Water Levels
+Lake Winnipeg Regulation water levels

 Sometimes the lake level will rise above or drop below these levels, such as during high or low runoff periods.
 Under such extremes, the lake will be operated to return to the licensed operating range as quickly as inflow conditions will permit.

-- During times of high inflow, when the level of the lake rises above an elevation of 217.9 m ASL, Manitoba Hydro must maintain maximum outflow in order to return the level of the lake to below 217.9 m as soon as possible.
+- During times of high inflow, when the level of the lake rises above an elevation of 217.9 metres ASL, Manitoba Hydro must maintain maximum outflow in order to return the level of the lake to below 217.9 m as soon as possible.

 - During drought periods, the level of the lake may fall below 216.7 m ASL.
 If this should occur, outflows from the lake are determined by the Minister of Conservation.